The Genius of Victory: Description and style

 The dating and attribution of the statue to the project of the tomb are based on stylistic elements that link the work to the Captives: the twisting of the body and the vigorous anatomy, as well as comparable proportions.
-In addition, the head has a crown of oak leaves that allude to the Della Rovere emblem.
+In addition, the head has a crown of oak leaves that allude to the emblem of Della Rovere.

-The sculpture does not represent a moment of fighting, but rather serves as an allegory of victoriousness.
-It depicts the winner who dominates the submissive loser with great agility, with one leg that blocks the body of the captive, who is folded and chained.
-The young man who is the victor is beautiful and elegant, while the dominated man is old and bearded, and dressed in the garb of an ancient Roman warrior.
-The surfaces are treated expressively to enhance the contrast between the two figures: the young polished to perfection, the old rough and incomplete, still retaining the compressed boulder-like solidity of the heavy stone from which it was made.
+The sculpture does not capture a moment of fighting, but rather serves as an allegory of triumph.
+It depicts the winner who dominates the submissive loser with great agility, with one leg blocking the body of a captive who is folded and chained.
+The victorious young man is beautiful and elegant, while the dominated man is old and bearded, and dressed in the garb of an ancient Roman warrior.
+The surfaces are treated expressively to deepen the contrast between the two figures: the young polished to perfection, the old rough and incomplete and still retaining the compressed boulder-like solidity of the heavy stone from which it was made.

 According to some scholars, the inspiration for the titular figure was Tommaso dei Cavalieri, a young Roman nobleman known to Michelangelo in Rome in 1532, to whom he dedicated love poems, and the older figure alludes to Michelangelo himself.
+The two men remained close to each other throughout their lives.
+When Michelangelo died, aged 88, Tommaso de’ Cavalieri was at his bedside.